 Again, this is all speculation on my part.
 We can argue all day about why Sony isn’t with cross-platform play.
 But in the end, only Sony knows why.

 Whether Sony gets onboard or not, is a moot point.
 We’ve already seen several games that let us play across platforms and that number is going to grow.
 Developers have seen this as being a way to bring in more money while providing longevity for their games.
 Publishers see this as bringing in more money as well, so they’re not going to sit idle.
 I’m willing to bet that by 2020, we’ll see at least three to four titles that will also include cross-platform play.
 So what happens now, with all the platforms, will shape those games.

 We’re approaching the point that the only difference that should be a game is what platform you’re one.
 Performance-wise, the consoles are keep getting closer, so that won’t be holding us back.
 Sure, we’ll see specific exclusives, but that shouldn’t interfere with gameplay…. else we’re seeing epic failures like having content delayed for a year for specific consoles.
 Right, Activision?

 At the end of the day, having the ability to play with and against four out of five platforms ain’t shabby.
 That’s more than enough to go around.
-But having all five platforms joining hands and blowing up stuff, well that’s the holy grail.
+But having all platforms joining hands and blowing up stuff together?
+Well that’s the holy grail.